 White Plains is a blue-collar town, with 39.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, White Plains is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in White Plains who work in food service (16.19%), sales jobs (9.52%), and office and administrative support (7.62%).

-White Plains’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, White Plains’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in White Plains is that it can take a long time to commute to work.
 In White Plains, the average commute to work is 31.15 minutes, which is quite a bit higher than the national average.

-White Plains is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, White Plains doesn't have a public transportation system that people use for their commute.

-The education level of White Plains citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.27% of adults 25 and older in White Plains have a college degree.
+The percentage of adults in White Plains who are college-educated is close to the national average for all communities of 21.84%: 17.27% of the adults in White Plains have a bachelor's degree or advanced degree.

 The per capita income in White Plains in 2022 was $32,555, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $130,220 for a family of four.
 However, White Plains contains both very wealthy and poor people as well.